Rigid elastic solids in relativity: Energy-momentum tensor to linear order

 \subsection{Young modulus}

-We return to the deformation \eqref{infinitesimal_deformation} with $\alpha=\beta$, considered in Section~\ref{section5} when determining the Poisson ratio.
-To obtain the Young modulus we compute the ratio between the infinitesimal pressure along the $zz$ axis, $T^{zz}$, and the infinitesimal increment in the compression factor along the $zz$-axis, $\gamma$, when the solid is compressed along the $zz$-axis and unconstrained in the perpendicular directions:
+The Young modulus is the ratio between the infinitesimal pressure along the $zz$-axis (say) and the infinitesimal contraction along it when the solid is unconstrained in the $xy$-directions.
+To compute it, we return to the deformation \eqref{infinitesimal_deformation} with $\alpha=\beta$, considered in Section~\ref{section5} when determining the Poisson ratio, and compute the ratio between $T^{zz}$ and the infinitesimal increase in the contraction factor along the $zz$-axis, $\gamma$:

 From \eqref{Poisson}, \eqref{bulk} and \eqref{shear} one can easily show that

 and so we have the classical relations